airladon/ThisIGet/src/Lessons/Math/Geometry_1/Isosceles/discover/simple/content.md

 If the triangles are congruent, then all their angles must be equal, and thus the angles opposite the equal sides must be equal.

-**All isosceles triangles have two equal sides and two equal angles opposite the equal sides.**
+**Therefore all isosceles triangles have two equal sides and two equal angles opposite the equal sides.**

 A more descriptive explanation of this can be found in this lesson's [Explanation](/Lessons/Math/Geometry_1/Isosceles/explanation/base?page=4)